Alex552-stack/testing/README.md

-Quick and dirty full ChatGpt think i made for work
+Quick and dirty full ChatGpt thing i made for work